fstnetwork/docs/README.md

-# docs
+# FST Network Docs

-This repository contains FST Network Documentation. https://fstnetwork.dev
+This repository contains the conceptual documentation for FST Network.
+The FST Network documentation site is built from multiple repositories: